wp-plugins/easy-bootstrap-shortcodes/README.txt

 Many more shortcodes coming soon.....

+>Note : we have removed the Line Separator, Dropcaps, Youtube & Vimeo video, Boxesframes, Horizontal Rule, Testimonial, Section Heading, Social, Lead,Page Header, Highlights shortcodes as these are PRO version features, which were committed to free version by mistake.

 = How to embed this plugin to your theme =

 We have provided few new settings so that anybody can give inbuilt compatibility with our plugin.
 Such as if you are creating theme/plugin and want to use our plugin, to give your users more flexibility to add responsive content, however you like to use your own custom css/js files.
 So now you can do this.